Ajai P Mangattu

 Ajai P Mangattu is a writer in Malayalam, from Kerala, India.
 He is a novelist, literary critic and journalist.
 He lives in Kochi with his wife Manju, daughter Vajra and son Ameya.
 He was born in 1972 in a small mountainous village in Idukki district Kerala.
-His parental home is situated at Vellathooval, close to Munnar. it was a farming community, migrated from lower lands.
+His parental home is situated at Vellathooval, close to Munnar.
+It was a farming community, who migrated from lower lands.
 His father Pakhrudheen, who was a newspaper agent for three decades, had run a bakery at Vellathooval and Ajai's mother Meera worked at home.
 He was the eldest of three children.
 The other two a brother and sister both now settled at Adimali, a town near to Vellathooval.
 He completed his school education at Vellathooval GHS (now GHSS) and after the SSC, went to Moolamattom St Joseph's College where he completed his Pre degree.